 Strategies of Efficient Landing Page DesignStrategies of Efficient Landing Page Design Strategies for landing page design bringing high conversions.
 Issues of conversion, CTA, USP, content blocks, copy, visuals with many practical examples.

 Today we would like to discuss the topic which goes far broader than pure design issues.
-It lies on the crossroads of design, marketing, user research, psychology and other spheres dealing with people, their behavior and solving their problems.
+It lies on the crossroads of design, marketing, user research, psychology, and other spheres dealing with people, their behavior and solving their problems.
 Today we are talking about landing pages.
 Let’s think over the most popular questions often asked about landing page design.

 What is landing page?

 Landing page in its basic wide meaning is the term used for analytics to describe any page where the user started his or her journey around your site, in other words, where a user lands on the website.
 However, today the other, more specific meaning is used much more often to define a landing page.
-Behind this term, people understand the special web page created for presentation of the specific product, service, features or options so that the visitor could get necessary information quickly and easily not being distracted.
+Behind this term, people understand the special web page created for presentation of the specific product, service, features, or options so that the visitor could get necessary information quickly and easily not being distracted.

-That is why the analysts say a landing page is in most cases much more efficient than home page.
+That is why the analysts say a landing page is in most cases much more efficient than the home page.
 Home page can have too many options and getting through all of them to find the particular product the user can get distracted from making the decision, lose interest or even get annoyed.

 What is conversion and why is it important?

 However, nowadays landing pages go far beyond e-commerce, therefore understanding of conversion also gets broader.
-In modern terms of comprehensive and numerous functions and needs, which users are able to fulfill with online resources and digital products, conversion is the rate of cases when visitors did the action they were called to.
+In modern terms of comprehensive and numerous functions and needs, which users are able to fulfill with online resources and digital products, the conversion is the rate of cases when visitors did the action they were called to.
 And that can be not only buying something.